meetoseh/backend/docs/redis/locks.md

 detecting a stuck lock) to the hostname, since many process managers can be configured to use predictable process names for each worker that will be reused in the event of a restart (Worker1, Worker2, etc).

+Note that the script used to acquire a lock depends on the context; for jobs we use a more conservative approach than on the web request handler which has strict timeouts, and will continue without the lock if it can't be acquired in a short amount of time.